magento/devdocs/guides/v2.2/javascript-dev-guide/widgets/widget_quickSearch.md

 ### `suggestionDelay` {#q_suggestionDelay}

-The suggestionDelay option prevents spamming the server with requests by waiting till the user has stopped typing for the specified period of time.
+The `suggestionDelay` option prevents overloading the server with requests by waiting until the user has stopped typing for the specified period of time.

 **Type**: Integer

 **Default value**: `300`

 ### `template` {#q_template}

 Template responsible for rendering returned data (suggested terms).

 **Type**: String